 Later Contemporary Themes

-The obsession with Silicon Valley during the 1980s is reflected in A View to a Kill; the antics of newspaper barons Robert Maxwell, Rupert Murdoch and Ted Turner inspired the plot of Tomorrow Never Dies in the 1990s.
-By the early 21st Century Bond became self-referential, with both Die Another Day and Casino Royale recreating Ursula Andress' iconic introduction in Dr. No.
+The 1980s obsession with Silicon Valley is reflected in A View to a Kill, the antics of newspaper barons Robert Maxwell, Rupert Murdoch and Ted Turner inspired the plot of the 1990's Tomorrow Never Dies.
+By the early 21st Century, Bond became self-referential, with both Die Another Day and Casino Royale recreating Ursula Andress' iconic introduction in Dr. No.

 More than the Cold War

 Sean Connery remains for many the definitive actor to play Bond.
-He had previously worked with the director on Action of the Tiger (1957), and in order to feel comfortable in his tailored suits, Connery was ordered to sleep in a shirt and tie to get used to them.
+He had previously worked with the director before, on 1957's Action of the Tiger, and in order to feel comfortable in his tailored suits was ordered to sleep in a shirt and tie to get used to them.
 He was cast after the producers, Albert 'Cubby' Broccoli and Harry Saltzman, viewed his 1959 Disney film, Darby O'Gill and the Little People.
-Swiss model Ursula Andress was cast after Cubby Broccoli saw one of her publicity photographs, in which she was emerging from the sea in almost exactly the same pose as her character Honey Ryder would first be seen.
-Her voice was dubbed by Monica Van der Syl, but that did not prevent her from returning to the world of Bond by appearing in Casino Royale (1967) as James Bond 007 – also known as Vesper Lynd.
+Swiss model Ursula Andress was cast after Cubby Broccoli saw one of her publicity photographs8, in which she was emerging from the sea in almost exactly the same pose as her character Honey Ryder would be first seen.
+Her voice was dubbed by Monica Van der Syl, but that did not prevent her from returning to the world of Bond by appearing in 1967's Casino Royale as James Bond 007 - also known as Vesper Lynd.

 Not everyone was impressed, however.
 The film was condemned by the Vatican for Bond's cruelty and sexual aggressiveness, and across the Iron Curtain, the Kremlin stated that Bond personified all the evils of capitalism.

 To conclude, James Bond is a cultural phenomenon that cannot be overlooked.
-It is an ongoing juggernaut that has always adapted to the circumstances of its time during the last 50 years and will most likely continue to do so for the next 50 years.
+It is an ongoing phenomenon that has always adapted to the circumstances of its time during the last fifty years and will most likely continue to do so for the next fifty years.
 It is hard to imagine modern cinema without these films, where the mere introduction of the protagonist can give you goose pimples: